This Sweet and Sour Chicken or Pork Recipe is everyone's favorite!

 I made this a lot before my “food conversion”, and it was my “signature” dish when friends and family came over.
 Since I couldn’t find a good way to adapt the recipe, I didn’t make it for a long time.
 When I found out that beef tallow is a healthy cooking fat, and I learned a few more ways to tweak the recipe, I began making it again!
-Keep in mind that the sauce is still pretty sweet, so it’s not a meal you should have often, but it’s a yummy treat once in a while, and much better for you than what you’d eat at an oriental restaurant.
+Now I'm excited to finally share a real food version of this sweet and sour chicken or pork recipe!
+Keep in mind that the sauce is still pretty sweet, so it’s not a meal you'll want to have real often, but it’s a yummy treat once in a while, and much better for you than what you’d eat at an oriental restaurant.

 Sweet and Sour Chicken or Pork Recipe

-- Chicken or pork, cut into bite-sized pieces, about 2-4 pounds, depending on how many you're feeding — don't have a good local source for safe meat?
+- Chicken or pork cut into bite-sized pieces, about 3 pounds, more depending on how many you're feeding — don't have a good local source for safe meat?
 Check out this safe meat you can buy online.
-Beer batter ingredients:

-- One can of beer or 1 1/2 c. water, but water is pretty blah, you'll need extra seasoning if you use water.
+- One can of beer or 1 1/2 cup water but water is pretty blah, so you'll need extra seasoning.

-- Fruits and veggies of your choice: pineapple chunks or bits (if you buy the canned, it’s easy to find some without HFCS), green or other colored peppers cut into small pieces, onions, mushrooms, cherry tomatoes (halved), carrots julienned or sliced.
-Be creative!
+- Fruits and veggies of your choice: pineapple in its own juice see sauce ingredients below, green or other colored peppers cut into small pieces, onions, mushrooms, carrots julienned or sliced.

 For the sweet and sour sauce: